voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 Execution context
 -----------------

-Like operators, an
-:class:`ExecutionContext <fiftyone.operators.executor.ExecutionContext>` is
+An :class:`ExecutionContext <fiftyone.operators.executor.ExecutionContext>` is
 passed to each of the panel's methods at runtime.
 This `ctx` contains static information about the current state of the App (dataset, view, panel, selection, etc) as well as dynamic information about the panel's current :ref:`state and data <panel-state-and-data>`.

-See :ref:`this section <operator-execution-context>` for a full description of execution context.
+See :ref:`this section <operator-execution-context>` for a full description of the execution context.

 .. _panel-state-and-data: